2020s

 The broad beam of Max Walstab (31), and seemingly grinning as he is urged on by team mate Charlie Sinclair

-Matthias Rose lays a tackle in front of team mates Charlie Sinclair (21) and Hugo Nosiara; defender Max Sinclair breaks clear
+Mattias Rose lays a tackle in front of team mates Charlie Sinclair (21) and Hugo Nosiara; defender Max Sinclair breaks clear

 Another Gasparini (6) handball and the tangle of legs that is mainly Will Paul